heristop/gutenku/README.md

 ## About

-A Haiku generator based on a database of books from Project Gutenberg (https://gutenberg.org), and optionally using AI to improve selection 🗻🌸
+A Haiku generator based on a selection of books from Project Gutenberg (https://gutenberg.org) 🗻🌸

 ## Features